Marcpepe/blog/posts/2015/02/article.md

 #### Ideal

 Let's stay pragmatic here!
-The best solution is to ask the authentication team to change the proxy's response from 302 to 401.
+Probably the easiest and most efficient solution is to ask the authentication team to change the proxy's response from 302 to 401.
 This way, you can easily detect when your API calls fail and 'manually' redirect to your authentication login page.

 However, the authentication team may not be able to comply with that need.
 For instance, if they have other teams excepting a 302 and cannot work on a case-by-case basis.